lsuits/gradebook_patches/README.md

  1. Allows for admin default and user configurable repeating of grader report headers every N rows.
 1. student_privacy.patch
  1. Enables admins to require that teachers agree to protect student rights when downloading grades.
+1. swm_ec_weight.patch
+ 1. Enables the administrator to enable or disable weighted extra credit when the simple weighted mean aggregation method is used.
 1. ungraded_manual.patch
  1. Fixes the bug where users have the option to create manual items with NO GRADE grading type.
 1. wm_extra_credit.patch
  1. Allows for extra credit in the weighted mean aggregation method.
- 1. Also allows for a setting to disable weighted extra credit.